Leduc Transit: Current

+On-demand transit is available Monday-Friday to stops within Leduc and Nisku.

+Historical

 The C-Line was in inter-municipal transit service where Edmonton Transit System was contracted to provide the service from the City of Leduc to Edmonton's Century Park Transit Centre and the Nisku Industrial Park.
 The C-Line commenced service in November 2010.

 Leduc Transit commenced September 8, 2014 and is a joint venture between the City of Leduc and Leduc County.
-There are six routes.
+There were originally six routes.
 Route 1 serves Central Leduc, Nisku, Royal Oaks and Century Park LRT Station.
 Route 2 serves West Leduc and Nisku.
 Route 3 serves the Leduc Business Park, the hospitality area along Sparrow Crescent in Leduc and on 11 Avenue in Nisku and the Edmonton International Airport.
 Route 4 serves South Leduc.
 Route 5 serves Nisku.
 Each route operates on peak hours only, Monday to Friday.
 Route 10 provides service from Leduc (Alexandra Park) to the hotel corridor along Sparrow Drive/Sparrow Crescent to the Edmonton International Airport, Premium Outlet Collection Mall and Costco, operating on an hourly frequency seven days per week.
 In 2021, all routes except for 1 and 10 were replaced by an on-demand service.

 Fleet

-The fleet will consist of nine buses.
-The buses will have red, light blue and dark blue chevrons as its logo and styling for the buses.
+The fleet consists of nine buses.
+The buses have red, light blue and dark blue chevrons as its logo and styling for the buses.
 Each bus is a low floor bus.
 The four 12 metre (40 foot) buses are New Flyer Xcelsior, and the five 8 metre (26 foot) community buses are ARBOC Spirit of Mobility buses.
 On Route 1, free WiFi is available.